ENA’s Triage Offerings

 The Emergency Nurses Association recognizes that rapid and accurate triage decisions are important for successful emergency department operations and optimal patient outcomes.
 To ensure every ED patient gets the right care at the right time, ENA is focused on supporting and guiding emergency nurses as they overcome the challenges they face with triage.

-From the Emergency Severity Index, partners in research including Mednition, to the newly acquired Triage First™ curriculum, ENA provides a continuum of triage education for nurses of all experience levels.
+From the Emergency Severity Index®, Triage Curriculum, to partners in research including Mednition, ENA provides a continuum of triage education and resources for nurses of all experience levels.

 Emergency Severity Index Education

 Since 1998, ESI has been the leading triage resource relied upon by nearly every emergency nurse in the United States to assess patient acuity based on their presentation in the emergency department and the expected level of care they will require.
 ESI is currently used by approximately 80 percent of U.S. hospitals.

 ESI is a five-level, emergency department triage program relied upon by nurses to assess patient acuity based on their presentation in the ED and the expected level of care the patient will require.